Skip advert

 Is the Volvo EX90 good to drive on long journeys?

 The Volvo EX90 will be well suited to long journeys thanks to the well-insulated serene atmosphere inside the cabin.
-With all that power, both the Twin Motor and Twin Motor performance cars are great cars to confidently overtake at speed on the motorway.
+With all that power, both the Twin Motor and Twin Motor performance cars are great cars to confidently overtake on the motorway, and the suspension does a great job of ironing out those road imperfections at higher speeds.

 Is the Volvo EX90 good to drive on B-roads?

 The Volvo EX90 is a heavy car and there’s no getting around that.
 Weaving the large SUV through tight bends can reveal this fact – it doesn’t roll terribly and does feel composed, but it does feel hefty from behind the wheel.
-The standard-fit air suspension does a great job of keeping the EX90 composed and comfortable at the same time.
-The EX90 is very quick for a car like this, but really it’s better suited to a relaxed drive.
+The standard-fit air suspension does a great job of keeping the EX90 composed and comfortable at the same time, however, and you might be surprised at how well it performs for a large unassuming SUV.

 Carbuyer notes